Updated: Mar 5

 This can often require new skills with an increase in data literacy and can require changes in ways of working and adopting new processes.

-Which is often seen as developing and embedding a data culture into an organisation.
+Which is often seen as developing and embedding a culture of using data into an organisation.
 This is can be the most difficult aspect of becoming a data-driven organisation.

-We have identified 5 key areas to focus on when developing data culture:
+We have identified 5 key areas to focus on when developing a culture of using data:

 Create business goals that are outcome and impacted focussed